How eProcurement is restructuring business DNA.

 The eProcurement examples below show how digitizing purchasing not only saves time and money, but also frees up resources for strategic procurement work.
 We would be happy to develop your personal eProcurement success story together with you - arrange an eProcurement consulting appointment.

 The globally active Roto Frank Fenster- und Türtechnologie GmbH has its headquarters in Germany and a plant in Austria.
-Faced with more and more web store orders, a transparent solution was needed - preferably in a single system!
-Read our case study to find out how eProcurement was also used to standardize the purchasing policies of both locations.
+Faced with an increasing number of webshop orders, a transparent solution was needed - preferably in a single system!
+Read our case study to find out how eProcurement was used to standardize the purchasing policies of both locations.

 eProcurement grows with you: at Fertinger

-At the medium-sized company RF Fertinger, which produces at a total of three locations as a TIER 2 supplier for the automotive sector, eProcurement from DIG was already introduced in 2011.
-This example shows the further development potential of eProcurement in growing IT structures (e.g., ispro-NG, oxaion) all the way to Guided Buying.
+The medium-sized company RF Fertinger, which produces at a total of three locations as a TIER 2 supplier for the automotive sector, eProcurement from DIG was already introduced in 2011.
+This example shows the further development potential of eProcurement in growing IT structures (e.g. ispro-NG, oxaion) through to guided buying.

 Exceptionally versatile: eProcurement at AIT

 The Austrian Institute of Technology (AIT) is Austria's largest non-university research institution and a specialist in the key infrastructure issues of the future.
-In this respect, some special features of the solution are obvious: Our case study shows that eProcurement can be successfully introduced in any company - even with an unusually high share of one-time procurements and an entry via the document storage and workflow system DOXiS!
+Our case study shows that eProcurement can be successfully introduced in any company - even with an unusually high proportion of one-off procurements and access via the DOXiS document storage and workflow system!

 The best change is the one that the user doesn't even notice.
 At SPITZ in Upper Austria, exactly this feat has been achieved by perfectly integrating ispro-NG as an actively used MRO ordering system into the eProcurement platform.
-Read our case study to find out how the use of the familiar frontend in MRO procurement (or MRO purchase process) leads to high user acceptance, significantly improves data quality and subsequently increases efficiency in vendor invoice management in the existing P2P process.
+Read our case study to find out how the use of the familiar front end in MRO procurement (or MRO purchase process) leads to high user acceptance, significantly improves data quality and, as a result, increases efficiency in vendor invoice management in the existing P2P process.

 Strategically avoid free text orders

-At Palfinger, user acceptance was the top priority during the implementation.
-The goal was also to build up such a large supply that free-text orders, which have to be created as a hurdle in SAP as BANF, are minimized.
-Read in the case study how a wide variety of approval scenarios are handled - from hardware involving the IT department to the OK of occupational safety for hazardous goods.
+At Palfinger, user acceptance was the top priority during implementation.
+The aim was also to build up such a large range that free text orders, which have to be created as BANFs in SAP, are minimized.
+Read the case study to find out how various approval scenarios are handled - from hardware with the involvement of the IT department to the OK of occupational safety for hazardous goods.

 Approximately 11,600 one-time orders or requisitions - zero effort